Who needs a heart transplant?

 You will need to take a number of medicines, including immunosuppressants (also known as anti-rejection medicines), for the rest of your life.
 Without them your body would rapidly recognise your new heart as ‘foreign’ and try to reject it.
 This type of medicine can have side-effects which your doctor will discuss with you.

 Having a heart transplant aims to improve your quality of life and prolong your survival.
-Over 70% of heart transplant patients live for over five years.
+Nearly three quarters (or 75%) of UK heart transplant patients live for at least 5 years.

 Where can I find out more?

 - Our heart transplant booklet talks in detail about heart transplantation and is for people who have had, or are waiting for, a heart transplant.
 It's also suitable for family and friends.

 - The NHS Blood and Transplant is a special health authority that provides a blood and transplantation service to the NHS.
 This includes managing the donation, storage and transplantation of organs, alongside making sure that donated organs are matched and used in a fair way.

 Explore our content: